 Alongside downhill skiing, cross-country skiing on Scotland’s snowy mountains is on offer for experienced and suitably equipped enthusiasts.
 Guided courses with Glenmore Lodge are a good way to get started.
 You’ll also find Britain’s only purpose-built, all-weather Nordic centre in the Aberdeenshire town of Huntly, which caters for all levels, from novice to elite.
 If snow conditions are good, high level trails in nearby Clashindarroch Forest are used.
 If not, then it’s on to a 400 metre all-weather mat, or forget the snow and have some fun roller-skiing along an 800 metre tarmac track.

 Scotland is arguably the home of curling, with traditional bonspiel’s on frozen local ponds rooted in our history – the earliest recorded mention dates back to 1541.
-Those roots often bear fruit at the Winter Olympics with previous medallist-teams led by Rhona Martin, David Murdoch and Eve Muirhead.
+Those roots often bear fruit at the Winter Olympics with previous medallist-teams led by Rhona Howie, David Murdoch and Eve Muirhead.
+In 2022 our men’s and women’s teams took home silver and gold respectively – a great achievement and something that might inspire you to try curling yourself.

 This is a very accessible and fun winter sport and there are a number of ice-rinks and clubs across the country where you can try it.
 Be careful though, as you’ll undoubtedly get hooked!

-Take a look at Scottish Curling’s Try Curling webpage to find a taster session near you.
-Please check operating and opening hours for your chosen rink and whether it is subject to any Covid-19 restrictions.
+Take a look at Scottish Curling’s Try Curling webpage to find a taster session near you, just remember to check operating and opening hours for your chosen rink.

 Skating & Ice Hockey

 There are over 20 rinks spread across Scotland offering all sorts of fun on ice.
 Some only offer curling, whilst others also offer skating and ice hockey.
 So, if you’ve been inspired by ITV’s Dancing on Ice or Winter Olympic speed skaters, then get along to a rink near you and skate your cares away.
-Please check operating and opening hours for your chosen rink and whether it is subject to any Covid-19 restrictions.
+Please check operating and opening hours for your chosen rink.

 Another fascinating and challenging Olympic winter sport you can try in Scotland, which combines the endurance athleticism of cross-country skiing, with the skill and millimetre precision of rifle shooting, is biathlon.
 Courses, led by former six-time Olympian biathlete Mike Dixon, are available at Glenmore Lodge.